 Some lenders lock in the interest rate right when they issue you the Loan Estimate, while others require your consent.
 Make sure you are aware of what applies to your lender.

 Click here for important questions to ask the lender on your rate lock

 Click here for common scenarios when buyers consider purchasing extended rate-lock features

 Remember you are never committed to a lender until you sign the final closing documents!
 If you have an issue with your mortgage lender, you can submit a compliant to the Consumer Financial Protection Bureau (CFPB) here or by calling (855) 411-CFPB (2372).

-In this short section we’ll take you through what you are will be doing and what the lender will be doing through the process.
+In this section, we’ll take you through what you are responsible for providing and purchasing versus what the lender is responsible for doing.

 WHAT YOU CAN EXPECT THROUGH LENDING PROCESS:

 If you are satisfied with the terms listed in your Loan Estimate, it’s time to move forward with your lender.
 You will likely be asked to provide additional financial information and to submit documents to verify the information you previously reported.
 If applicable to you, be prepared to submit documentation for income from a non-employment source and documentation for the source of recent large deposits.
 If some of your down payment funds are a gift, ask your loan officer now whether the gift funds are allowed with the loan you’ve chosen.
 Through this process, you should expect: